Skill-Afrika/skill-africa-frontend/README.md

 you can find out contibuting in the company docs
 ## Contact

-For any inquiries or assistance, please contact [Your Name] at [skillafrika@gmail.com].
+For any inquiries or assistance, please contact at [skillafrika@gmail.com].